 Overview

-Nationals from the EU, EEA, Australia, Canada, Japan, New Zealand, Singapore, Switzerland, South Korea and the USA are currently exempt from the ATAS requirements.
+Nationals from the EEA, Australia, Canada, Japan, New Zealand, Singapore, Switzerland, South Korea and the USA are currently exempt from the ATAS requirements.

 The ATAS requirement applies to the following subject areas: